Ace Vermont Gun Laws & Firearms Safety 2025 – Lock, Load, and Learn!

 Question: 1 / 400

-Yes, with a Vermont issued permit only
+Yes, with a Vermont-issued permit only

-Yes, no permit required
+Yes, without any permit

 Get further explanation with Examzify DeepDiveBeta